abhineet123/MTF/Config/ReadMe.md

 			3:	Original formulation where it is computed using the mean of gradients
 			4:	Sum of forward and inverse Newton Hessians
 			5:	Forward Newton Hessian
+	 Parameter:	'esm_chained_warp'
+		Description:
+			use chain rule to compute pixel Jacobian and Hessian
 	 Parameter:	'esm_spi_enable'
 		Description:
 			Enable selective pixel integration by rejecting pixels whose residual is more than the given fraction of the maximum residual